ShivakumarSwamy/MovieAnalysis/README.md

 6. [OMDB API](http://www.omdbapi.com/)
 7. [Markdown Quick Tutorial](http://commonmark.org/help/)

+## Pleases don't use the dataset for commercial purpose.

 **PROJECT IMPLEMENTATION STEPS:**

 1. Run the `filteringDataset.ipynb` to filter the dataset and remove duplicate ID’s.
-After executing we get datasetWithoutBoxOffice.csv
+After executing we get `datasetWithoutBoxOffice.csv`

-2. Run extractBoxOffice.ipynb copies to extract box office using WebCrawl class present in webcrawl.py.
-After executing the we get datasetWithBoxOffice.csv
+2. Run `extractBoxOffice.ipynb` to extract box office using WebCrawl class present in `webcrawl.py`.
+After executing we get `datasetWithBoxOffice.csv`

-**Optional(but suggested):** We have made 10 copies of extractBoxOffice.ipynb with 1000 entries each, and then using mergeCSV.ipynb we have merged all the csv's to get datasetWithBoxOffice.csv.
+**Optional(but suggested):** We have made 10 copies of `extractBoxOffice.ipynb` with 1000 entries each, and then using `mergeCSV.ipynb` we have merged all the csv's to get `datasetWithBoxOffice.csv`.

+> Alternatively, you can run `extractBoxOfficeAllEntries.ipynb` to extract box office for all entries, but consumes lot of time (in hrs)

-3. Run extractTicketInflationPrice.ipynb to extract table of ticket inflation price by year.
-After executing we get ticketPriceInflation.csv
+3. Run `extractTicketInflationPrice.ipynb` to extract table of ticket inflation price by year.
+After executing we get `ticketPriceInflation.csv`

-4. Run adjustTicketPriceInflation.ipynb.
-After executing we get finalDataset.csv
+4. Run `adjustTicketPriceInflation.ipynb`.
+After executing we get `finalDataset.csv`

-5. Run plotDataset1.ipynb, plotDataset2.ipynb to visualise the dataset.
+5. Run `plotDataset1.ipynb`, `plotDataset2.ipynb` to visualise the dataset.

-[For Windows when converting to csv use encoding as UTF-8]
+**For Windows when converting to csv use encoding as UTF-8**